AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/mcseed.md

 Before using this method to identify visitors, make sure that all of the following are met:

 * Communicate to Adobe the desired customer ID attribute (`customerIDType`) that you want to use.
 Adobe's BDIA team provisions the desired ID on the backend.
 If you use Adobe Audience Manager, the **Integration Code** is your `customerIDType`.
-Communicate your use of Audience Manager to the BDIA team.
+Communicate your use of Audience Manager to the BDIA team to help streamline the provisioning process.
 * Only one `customerIDType` can be used as a seed per IMS organization.
 If you attempt to set `isMCSeed` to `true` on a `customerIDType` other than the one provisioned by Adobe, it is ignored.

 ## File requirements